 For Cimini and his team, developing leaders’ coaching mindset and skills was the logical next step.
 Not only would it help everyone get on the same page from a cultural standpoint, it would, as he told us, help leaders maximize the output from their interactions with their employees.
 Simply put, “Coaching creates an environment where employees understand and accept the mission and are capable of carrying it out,” he says.

 Here again, the similarities to sports are striking.
-Just ask the NFL’s Los Angeles Rams players, who entered 2017 on the heels of their 10th consecutive losing season.
+Just ask the NFL’s Los Angeles Rams players, who entered 2017 on the heels of ten consecutive losing seasons.
 They quickly discovered what a difference a great coach can make.
-Sean McVay was met with skeptics for being the youngest head coach in modern NFL history (and younger than several of his own players), but a year later there’s a reason he’s been called the NFL equivalent of a miracle worker, coaching the Rams not just to a winning season but to the top of their division for the first time in fourteen years.
+Sean McVay was met with skeptics for being the youngest head coach in modern NFL history (and younger than several of his own players), but a year later was being called the NFL equivalent of a miracle worker, coaching the Rams not just to a winning season but to the top of their division for the first time in fourteen years.

 What are some of McVay’s secrets?
 He came to the team with a clear vision but, as Alden Gonzalez of ESPN notes, “he was able to integrate it with the best of what the organization already had.”
 Gonzalez continues:

 He took control, but he empowered others.
 He pushed his players, but not harder than he pushed himself.
 He communicated his message, but he also listened.
 He built a following, but he never demanded it.
 He set the standard, but he put the onus on others to uphold it.

 Sounds like the description of a pretty great leader, doesn’t it?
 It’s also a leader that was recently named 2017 NFL Coach of the Year.